BUPE-NONDO/fitnessapp/docs/design-system.md

 The FitnessApp Design System provides a unified visual language and component library that ensures consistency across the entire application.
 Built on top of Tailwind CSS, it includes:

-- **Consistent Color Palette** - Primary, secondary, success, warning, and error colors
+- **Consistent Color Palette** - Primary dark, accent orange, background light, and semantic colors
 - **Typography Scale** - Responsive text sizes and weights
 - **Reusable Components** - Buttons, cards, inputs, badges, and more
 - **Layout Utilities** - Grid, container, and spacing systems